jordanmalecki/onemap/README.md

 ## Usage

-Navigate to the main directory and execute:
+Navigate to the project directory (ensure your virtual environment is activated) and execute:
 ```bash
 python run.py
 ```